 Because an HSP cannot prevent the overstimulation from affecting them, they have to disengage from whatever is creating the problem.
 The result is that often they may appear antisocial to others when that is not really the case.

-Since they feel the effects of reckless behavior more easily than non HSPs, they avoid reckless behavior in themselves and need to be satisfied about their impacts when taking action.
+Since they feel the effects of reckless behavior more easily than non-HSPs, they avoid reckless behavior in themselves and need to be satisfied with their impacts when taking action.

 HSPs cannot conform for the sake of conforming if conformity means promoting harm to another.
 It is not simply a matter of being risk adverse or being a saint.
 HSPs because of their openness, can have a harder time fooling themselves if they are acting in a counterproductive way.